a-r-m-i-n/ubuntu-xenial64-lamp/README.md

 * vagrant-hostmanager
 * vagrant-winnfsd (for Windows only)

 The plugins get installed automatically on first `vagrant up`.
-If an error occure that "hostmanager" is an unknown configuration, just `vagrant up` again, after the plugin has been installed.
+If an error occurs that "hostmanager" is an unknown configuration, just `vagrant up` again after the plugin has been installed.

 ### Variables in Vagrantfile

 There are some points in Vagrantfile you may adjust for your projects.
 To be able to run multiple instances on one host, you need to specify a unique static ip address.
-Also the port forwardning for http must be unique for all booted boxes.
+Also, the port forwarding for http must be unique for all booted boxes.

 Default values: